HEADYKAGE/HEADYKAGE/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Bachelor's in Computer Science at IIT Mandsaur University.
+- 🔭 I'm currently pursuing my Bachelor's in Computer Science at Mandsaur University.